huridocs/pdf_metadata_extraction/README.md

 ## Service configuration

-A configuration file could be provided to set the redis server parameters and the `extract pdf paragraphs` server hosts and ports.
+A configuration file could be provided to set the redis server parameters and the `pdf-information-extraction` server hosts and ports.
 If a configuration is not provided, the defaults values uses the redis from the 'docker-compose-service-with-redis.yml' file.